TEALSK12/introduction-to-computer-science/lesson_04.md

 Play [introductory video](https://youtu.be/b-EWj7xN90U) of Snap! put together by Jens Moenig

-Tell students that today they will explore and use it to create a "self-portrait" script.
+Tell students that today they will explore and use it to create a "self-portrait" program.

 * Emphasize that the goal of today's lesson is **_not_** for students to develop a deep understanding of any of the features.
 Later lessons will teach them everything they need to know.
 For now, they should just explore, figure out what they can, and put it to use however they see fit.